pouch-ph/docs/remit-doc.md

 |`recipient..mobileNumber`|`string`|`msisdn`|`-`|`Conditional`

 - If the paymentMethodCode type is mobileMoney then `recipient..mobileNumber` is required.
 For bank type, `recipient..accountNumber` is required.
-- paymentMethodRail determines what method to use to transfer funds (currently optional and defaults to `instapay`)
-  - `instapay` offers instant transfers with a limit of PHP 50 to 50,000.
-  - `pesonet` may take 1 to 2 days for transfers and has a limit of PHP 50,000 to PHP 500,000.
-  - `direct` transfers are instant with a limit of PHP 50 to PHP 500,000. (this method is exclusively available for pouch wallets)

 To compute for the signature:
 ```js